watchly/docs/docs/reference/api.md

 ```

-# A successful POST returns an HTTP 200
+A successful POST Request returns a standard HTTP 200 response code.

 ```